 The POSIX C standard headers are located in two folders: Sysroots\API set\usr\include for general API headers and Sysroots\API set\usr\include\sys for low-level, system-dependent API headers.
 We recommend that you use the general APIs.

-The Azure Sphere SDK includes the azsphere command-line tool for managing devices, developing and deploying applications, and working with cloud services.
+The Azure Sphere SDK includes the Azure Sphere CLI for managing devices, developing and deploying applications, and working with cloud services.

 CMake, along with the lightweight Ninja build utility, provides build coordination for Azure Sphere applications.
 If you use Visual Studio, CMake and Ninja are installed automatically for you.
-If you use Visual Studio Code or a command line, you must install them yourself on Windows or Linux.
+If you use Visual Studio Code or Azure Sphere CLI, you must install them yourself on Windows or Linux.

 Both Visual Studio and Visual Studio Code have Azure Sphere extensions that simplify Azure Sphere application development.
 With these extensions, you can easily build, debug, test, and deploy your Azure Sphere applications directly from the IDE.
 Both extensions have full support for Azure Sphere's CMake tooling.